schlosstom/GrafHista/README.md

 ![Logo](examples/GrafHistaLogo.png)

-Especially for support it is often usefull to have an overview about different logs in a special timeframe.
+Especially for support it is often usefull to have an overview about different logs, traces and system statistics in a special timeframe.
+Having all this data in a graphical view ist often very usefull.
+Getting all those different data offline, the unpacked data of the following tools can be used:

+- **Full System Info Dump**
 SAP is using a so called "HANA Full System Info Dump" (see SAP Note 2573880 - FAQ: SAP HANA Full System Info Dump) for collecting data when something goes wrong and they need to analyse customer systems.
 Such a dump provides also all the trace file from a special timeframe.
-The idea is to use **GrafHista** for analysing these traces as well.
+- **Supportconfig**
+In addition a supportconfig also contains usefull informations as well as sar files.

+---

-To gain first experiences in capturing offline traces and logs I've created three  Docker container.
+To gain first experiences in capturing offline traces and logs I've created 3 Docker container.
 One is a normal Grafana container, one is a mysql container and the last one contains promtail, loki and logcli.

 **Important:** At the moment **GrafHista** is a **Beta** version and only a few files can be used for analyzing.

 #### Why is this project named GrafHista:
-In the very beginning of the idea to collect offline data, I've put all the code into the [GrafHana](https://gitlab.suse.de/tschloss/grafhana/) project as additional feature.
-Using additional different container and the fact that it can not only capturing HANA specific data I deside to move it to a separate project.
+In the very beginning of the idea to collect offline data, I've put all the code into [GrafHana](https://gitlab.suse.de/tschloss/grafhana/) as additional feature.
+After some time I deside to move it to a separate project.
 Therefore a new namen was needed.
-The name contains the words **Grafana**, **History** and **analyze**.
+The name continues the "pun" with Grafana and contains the words **Grafana**, **History** and **analyze**.

 ## How to use: